Extracting high-order cosmological information in galaxy surveys with power spectra: Introduction

-Let us rewrite the non-linear over-density field as $\delta = R+\Delta$, where $R$ is the density field after reconstruction, which is closer to the linear field.
+Let us rewrite the non-linear over-density field as $\delta = R+\Delta$, where $R$ is the over-density field after reconstruction, which is closer to the linear field.
 It is then straightforward to express $P_{\rm pre}$, $P_{\rm cross}$ in terms of $P_{RR}(=P_{\rm post})$, $P_{\Delta \Delta}$ (the power spectrum of $\Delta$) and $P_{\Delta R}$ (the cross-power spectrum between $\Delta$ and $R$).
-Using perturbation theory \cite{Hikage19}, we can show that, at the leading order, $P_{\Delta \Delta}$ contains the integrated contribution from the bispectrum of squeezed-limit triangles while $P_{R \Delta}$ contains the integrated contribution from the trispectrum of folded/squeeze-limit quadrilaterals (those quadrilaterals with zero area and two-by-two sides equal).
-In this fashion when we add to the post-reconstructed power spectrum the information from $P_{\rm pre}$ and $P_{\rm cross}$, we are not doing anything but including part of the high-order signal, and naturally gaining information.
+Using perturbation theory\cite{Hikage19}, we can show that, at the leading order, $P_{\Delta \Delta}$ contains the integrated contribution from the bispectrum of squeezed-limit triangles while $P_{R \Delta}$ contains the integrated contribution from the trispectrum (T) of folded/squeeze-limit quadrilaterals (See Supplementary Note 1 for an explanation).
+In this fashion when combining $P_{\rm pre}$ and $P_{\rm cross}$ with $P_{\rm post}$, we are essentially adding in higher-order signal, thus naturally gaining information.
 Note that in order to match the information obtained by adding these two extra statistics, it is not enough to consider the bispectrum signal of the pre-reconstructed field, but both bispectrum and trispectrum signals.
-For this reason the information content of $P_{\rm pre}+B_{\rm pre}$ is different from that contained by $P_{\rm pre}+P_{\rm cross}+P_{\rm post}$.
-However, it is important to note that higher-order information that reconstruction brings is only a part from the total contained by the full bispectrum and trispectrum data-vectors.
+For this reason the information content of $P_{\rm pre}+B$ is different from that contained in $P_{\rm pre}+P_{\rm cross}+P_{\rm post}$.
+However, it is important to note that higher-order information that reconstruction brings is only a part from the total contained in the full bispectrum and trispectrum data-vectors.
 This is why a full analysis using $P+B+T$ will always provide more information.
 However, such an analysis is not very practical because of the size of the full data-vector and the computational time typically required to measure $B$ and especially $T$ directly.
-In this paper we show that $P_{\rm pre}+P_{\rm cross}+P_{\rm post}$ is a practical alternative way of compressing much of the data that captures the most relevant information of these higher-order moments for cosmology inference purposes.
+In this paper we show that $P_{\rm pre}+P_{\rm cross}+P_{\rm post}$ is an efficient alternative for extracting the relevant information from higher-order statistics for cosmological analyses.